§ Quick Take

 Operations on AST's — Abstract Syntax Trees — or anything deeply nested are difficult.

-Second problem, AST's get VERY BIG very quickly.
+Second challenge, AST’s get VERY BIG very quickly.
 A single tag, <td>a</td>

 , 10 characters produced 398 characters of AST above.
 Enormous inputs are very hard to reason about, especially to troubleshoot, printed trees don't fit into screen.

-The first problem, the "Going up", is often solved by putting circular references in the parsed tree, like "parent": "[Circular ~.0]",
+The “Going up” is often solved by putting circular references in the parsed tree, like "parent": "[Circular ~.0]",

-in the example above.
-The first drawback of using circular references is that it's not standard JSON, you can't even JSON.stringify
+.
+The first drawback of using circular references is that it’s not standard JSON, you can’t even JSON.stringify

 (specialised stringification packages do exist) — everything from the algorithm up to the unit test runner are affected.
 The second drawback of circular references is that while they make it easier to query things, they also make it harder to amend things — you have to amend "circular extras" as well (or hope renderer will be OK, but that's only for small operations).